pedagand/MPRI-2.4-DTP/02-dependent/Indexed.lagda.rst

       ... | _ | _ | _ = nothing

-**Exercise (difficulty: 1)** The above implementation is needlessly verbose, use the Maybe monad to hide the treatment of errors.
+**Exercise (difficulty: 1)** The above implementation is needlessly verbose, use the Maybe monad to abstract away error handling.

 The moral of this implementation is that we failed to encode our invariant in the datatype ``exp'`` and paid the price in the